andreamunafo/deeprl-tennis/report.md

 The environment is solved in 391 episodes, with an average score of 0.5 over 100 episodes.

-The picture below reports the scores obtain per episode (in red) and the rolling average over the last 100 episodes.
+The picture below reports the scores (only those >0) obtained per episode (in red) and the rolling average over the last 100 episodes.
 ![scores](pics/scores.png)

 The last 100 episodes are reported in the picture below: